deslee/DesM_CmsAPI/README.md

 * For future reference, the `server` is where node/express will live.
 The `public` folder is where angular, along with any other public asset will live.

 * The `server/config` folder is generally the goto folder for making changes to the server's functionality.
 From now on I will refer to this folder as just `config/`.

+	* `config/index` will contain the location of the mongo connection URL, as well as any other general settings (such as logging);

 * Models are defined in `config/models.js` Currently the implemention of models is kind of clunky, but I believe the idea is good.
 It will need some cleanup / refactoring in the future, so the goal is to avoid complicating the architecture any further in the present.